 Growing up, my family rarely traveled.
 While other kids spent their breaks from school taking trips to places like Disneyland, I spent mine beside my older sister wherever she went while my parents were busy working.
-My parents, both migrants from the Philippines, lived the typical immigrant story of working day and night to provide a more comfortable life for our family.
-Traveling was not a priority, but more of a luxury.
-So traveling as a kid meant something special, knowing my parents’ free time was often limited.
+My parents, both native Filipinos, lived the typical immigrant story of working day and night to provide a more comfortable life for our family.
+Knowing my parents’ free time was limited, traveling became something special—a little luxury we couldn’t afford often.
 Early on, this instilled the idea that hard work came before any leisure and that any leisure afforded is a reward for working hard.

 Living in the 90s in a small suburb of Sacramento meant living more slowly and quietly.
-I was probably in that last generation of kids who still played outside until the streetlights came on.
+I was probably from the last generation of kids who still played outside until the streetlights came on.
 On the rare occasions my family did travel, we’d squeeze a day trip out west for family gatherings in the Bay Area where my parents’ kababayan (or fellow Filipinos) lived.
-This led to celebrating not only holidays in San Francisco but birthdays as well.
+This led to celebrating many occasions in San Francisco, from holidays and birthdays to summer vacation.
 Celebrating my June birthday became an annual thing because my birthday was only days apart from 3 of my cousins (kids of my Dad’s siblings) We became known as the June Bugs—a nod to the 90s tv show Bug Juice.
 As we got too old to celebrate our birthdays, I’d beg my parents if I could still spend my summer breaks at my cousin’s house.
-After some coaxing, they’d agree and off I was to spend my summer in the city.
+They’d agree, though reluctantly, and off I was to spend my summer in the city.

 I knew traveling was a luxury, so it wasn’t until college where I had more opportunities to do so.
 In 2006, I joined a dance team called The Company, with whom I’d spend the following 4 years of my college experience with traveling up and down California performing at showcases and competitions.
 In 2007, I was invited to perform with the group in Scotland for a youth tour around the country.
 That was my first time traveling internationally without my parents (the first and second time being to the Philippines with my Mom).
 In 2010, the team was selected to perform at a youth festival in Macau, China.
 On one of our only free days during the festival, I decided to take a ferry from Macau to Hong Kong.
 That was the first time I had ever visited and I was instantly smitten.
 Hong Kong has since become one of my favorite cities in the world to return to.